webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/There's-Your-Problem.md

 ---
 aliases:
-- There's Your Problem
+- "There's Your Problem"
 tags:
-- Compendium/CSRD/en/Rules/Abilities
+- Compendium/CSRD/en/Abilities
 - Ability
 - Ability/Enabler
-- Ability/Cost/0
+- Ability/Cost/NA
 - Ability/Tier/Low
 - Ability/Categories/Task
 ---

 ## There's Your Problem
+>**Enabler**

 You are trained in tasks related to figuring out how to solve problems with multiple solutions (like the best way to pack a truck, calm an enraged customer, give a cat a shot of insulin, or find a route through the city for maximum speed).
 Enabler.